 I interviewed and observed the 3 North American educators in their elementary classrooms in an American school in China over several weeks.
 Data collected in this study included interview transcripts, artifacts from the school and classrooms, photographs and field notes.
 I also weave my own stories from my experiences as an international teacher throughout the study.

 The Atlas TI qualitative computer program assisted the constant-comparative analysis process.
 Grounded and axial coding revealed a pattern across participants' stories and approaches to cultural diversity.
 All three teachers authored stories from their cross cultural experiences that informed their identities as educators.
 The teachers questioned their cultural agent role, reflected on their responses and took action in their teaching to be culturally responsive.
 The approaches each teacher implemented to be responsive to the cultural worlds in their classroom related to their cultural agent identities in their personal stories of cross-cultural experiences.
 Findings indicated that teachers were more likely to be culturally responsive in their teaching when they implemented a constructivist educational philosophy in their classrooms.
 This study reconceptualized cultural responsiveness to include the diverse cultural worlds of the student, teacher and international school setting.

 Copyright 2011 Leslie Maureen Cavendish

 Cavendish, Leslie Maureen.
-"Stories of international teachers: a narrative inquiry about culturally responsive teaching." doctoral dissertation, University of Iowa, 2011.
+"Stories of international teachers: a narrative inquiry about culturally responsive teaching." doctoral PhD diss., University of Iowa, 2011.